shinga/CS434/Assn1/README.txt

 prob1.py will output the weight vector, and the training/testing ASEs with/without the dummy variable.
 It will also output the weight and training/testing ASEs for when random features are added.

-prob2.py will output the iteration (epoch), the learn rate, the SSE, the accuracy when ran on the training dataset, and the accuracy when ran on the testing dataset, each iteration.
+prob2.py will output the iteration (epoch), the lambda (1 for default), the learn rate, the SSE, the accuracy when ran on the training dataset, and the accuracy when ran on the testing dataset, each iteration.

 Graphs will be saved as:
 acctrain.png (For 2.1, batch gradient descent)